 To enable effective engagement we also expect asset managers, on our behalf, to communicate with shareholders and other relevant stakeholders of investee companies; potentially cooperate with other shareholders and effectively manage conflicts of interest that may arise from their engagement.
-Any material communication and coordination, as well as significant conflicts of interest may be escalated to Prudential for information and support with resolution.
+Any material communication and coordination, as well as significant conflicts of interest may be escalated to M&G for information and support with resolution.

-We also use passive investment strategies, where the asset manager is required to match the portfolio to a specific benchmark index.
+We also use passive investment strategies, where the asset manager is required to match the portfolio to a a specific benchmark index.
 Here, whilst we do not expect the same degree of engagement as we would with an active investment strategy, we would expect the asset manager’s Engagement Policy to continue to apply.
 While the purpose of the portfolio is to recreate the financial return arising from the benchmark index at a minimum cost, we believe effective stewardship improves companies’ financial performance and hence investment returns, for both passive and active portfolios.

-We believe in taking a long term approach to investing.
-Our With-Profits portfolios are invested on a long term time horizon, looking through short term volatility and drawdowns while seeking to optimise longer term performance, in line with our customers’ financial needs.
-Broadly, our With-Profits customers only bear a portion of the investment risk due to the impact of smoothing and guarantees, and the most appropriate time horizon for most customers to be exposed to investment risk is for the medium to long term.
-We believe that equities are a good asset to invest in to capture medium and long term returns, as investing a major proportion of our With-Profits portfolios in equities allows us to capture the equity risk premium over the long term, whilst at the same time retaining flexibility to make meaningful tactical decisions over a shorter time horizon.
+We believe in taking a long-term approach to investing.
+Our With Profits portfolios are invested on a long term time horizon, looking through short term volatility and drawdowns while seeking to optimise longer term performance, in line with our customers’ financial needs.
+Broadly, our With Profits customers only bear a portion of the investment risk due to the impact of smoothing and guarantees, and the most appropriate time horizon for most customers to be exposed to investment risk is for the medium to long term.
+We believe that equities are a good asset to invest in to capture medium and long term returns, as investing a major proportion of our With Profits portfolios in equities allows us to capture the equity risk premium over the long term, whilst at the same time retaining flexibility to make meaningful tactical decisions over a shorter time horizon.

 We select active investment strategies across large and small cap that are underpinned by robust investment processes, which would include active engagement with investee companies as a key element in selecting equities that would outperform the relevant benchmark index.
 Active engagement is bundled in the fee arrangements we have with our asset managers.

 We primarily use a base fee and performance fee arrangement to incentivise our asset managers.
 The base fee is expressed in basis points of assets under management, and is accrued on a monthly basis.
 All our equity mandates, across all asset managers have an associated base fee.
 Not all mandates have a performance fee.
-Our passive investment strategies don’t normally employ a performance fee, as the investment objective of a passive portfolio is to replicate the returns of a particular benchmark index, rather than to outperform it.
+Our passive investment strategies do not normally employ a performance fee, as the investment objective of a passive portfolio is to replicate the returns of a particular benchmark index, rather than to outperform it.
 A performance fee would not incentivise the manager of a passive equity strategy to meet the investment objective.

 For active investment strategies (that is, where the manager is expected to outperform a particular benchmark index), we may use a performance fee arrangement where the manager is paid the performance related fee (PRF) if the three year annualised fund performance exceeds the three year annualised benchmark performance.
 The PRF is subject to a fee cap and a performance cap.
 There may be separate fee arrangements for collectives and segregated mandates investing into the same type of investment strategy, due to different administration costs.
-We expect managers to integrate non-financial factors into its security analysis and investment cases when selecting equities, and we expect to receive this service as part of the same fee arrangement.
+We expect managers to integrate non-financial factors into its security analyses and investment cases when selecting equities, and we expect to receive this service as part of the same fee arrangement.

 We believe that the use of a performance fee aligns the manager’s incentives towards making decisions that result in sustained good investment performance over time.
 The manager has a portion of the remuneration from the equity mandate contingent on three year investment performance above three year benchmark performance, and the only way to consistently capture this portion is to outperform the benchmark index as required, over a rolling three year period.
 The rolling nature of the performance fee arrangement incentivises the manager to outperform over the medium to long term.
 The fee and performance cap are designed to disincentivise the manager from taking excessive risk in order to outperform the benchmark in order to earn the PRF.